 Photographer, Tony Schwartz has been photographing all over the world since 2003.
 In the exhibition, Travels to China and Tibet, Schwartz presents his audience with a curated selection of photographs of his travels around China and Tibet in 2007.

-Travels to China and Tibet will be on view at the Griffin at 530 Harrison Avenue in SOWA, MA, November 16 – January 2, 2017.
-A reception will be held on January 5th from 6-8pm.
+Travels to China and Tibet will be on view at the Griffin at 530 Harrison Avenue in SOWA, MA, November 16 – February 12, 2017.
+A reception will be held on January 12 th from 6-8pm.

 “As long as I can remember I have been involved in the visual arts.
 This started with drawing as a child, and has included sculpture, oil painting and film photography.
 Since 2003 my artistic passion has been photography,” writes Schwartz.